Investigating and Modeling the Dynamics of Long Ties: Introduction

 \section{Introduction}

-Social network analysis provides a powerful instrument to investigate the structure of society by aggregating interpersonal relationships among individuals \cite{watts1998collective,jackson2010social,barabasi2013network,broido2019scale}.
-In the social network literature, a large body of research centers on how tightly clustered social ties and groups are formed, as well as how they evolve, spread information and behaviors, and promote group solidarity \cite{mcpherson1992social,jackson1996strategic,barabasi1999emergence,clauset2004finding,liben2007link,christakis2007spread,entwisle2007networks,flache2013weakness}.
-Meanwhile, a smaller but increasing number of studies focus on weak ties, which may function as ``bridges'' between different communities because of the unique roles they play in global network structures and information diffusion\cite{burt1992structural,granovetter1973strength,watts1998collective,levin2004strength,onnela2007structure,zhao2010weak,ghasemiesfeh2013complex,larson2017weakness,gee2017paradox}.
+Social network analysis provides a powerful instrument to investigate the structure of society by aggregating interpersonal relationships among individuals~\cite{watts1998collective,barabasi1999emergence,jackson2010social,barabasi2013network,broido2019scale}.
+In the social network literature, a large body of research centers on how tightly clustered social ties and groups are formed, as well as how they evolve, spread information and behaviors, and promote group solidarity~\cite{mcpherson1992social,jackson1996strategic,clauset2004finding,liben2007link,christakis2007spread,entwisle2007networks,flache2013weakness}.
+Meanwhile, a smaller but increasing number of studies focus on weak ties, which may function as ``bridges'' between different communities because of the unique roles they play in global network structures and information diffusion~\cite{burt1992structural,granovetter1973strength,watts1998collective,levin2004strength,onnela2007structure,zhao2010weak,ghasemiesfeh2013complex,larson2017weakness,gee2017paradox}.

 One recent development in the literature is the concept of ``long ties.''
 These are social ties that have a large tie range, which is measured by the length of the second shortest path between two connected nodes (see Fig.~\ref{fig:definitionTR}).
-Long ties -- social ties with a large tie range -- work as important social network bridges between different communities \cite{granovetter1973strength,montgomery1994weak,centola2007complex,centola2010spread,romero2011differences,park2018strength,trieu2019likes}.
-Structurally, long ties may be considered to be weak ties, as they are not positioned in a ``cohesive embedded network'' where individuals can easily contact or spend time with common neighbors.\cite{granovetter1973strength,centola2007complex,aral2011diversity} Yet, despite the seeming weakness of long ties, many studies have shown that long ties are crucial for the widespread dispersion of novel information and contagious behaviors\cite{watts1998collective,ghasemiesfeh2013complex,todo2016strength,park2018strength,eckles2019long}.
+Long ties -- social ties with a large tie range -- work as important social network bridges between different communities~\cite{montgomery1994weak,centola2007complex,centola2010spread,romero2011differences,park2018strength,trieu2019likes}.
+Structurally, long ties may be considered to be weak ties, as they are not positioned in a ``cohesive embedded network'' where individuals can easily contact or spend time with common neighbors~\cite{granovetter1973strength,centola2007complex,aral2011diversity}.
+Yet, despite the seeming weakness (in terms of low frequency or intensity of contact) of long ties, many studies have shown that long ties are crucial for the widespread dispersion of novel information and contagious behaviors~\cite{granovetter1973strength,watts1998collective,ghasemiesfeh2013complex,todo2016strength,park2018strength,eckles2019long,jahani2022origins}.
+Relatedly, these bridges may have other special characteristics such as exhibiting a higher level of direct reciprocity~\cite{block2015reciprocity}.